-Spearman Rho correlation was run on the turnover data and the response data from the question pertaining to intention to leave for four separate occasions over a two year period.
-Spearman Rho was used due to non-parametric reasons as the data for the question indicating intention to leave/turnover was dichotomous (yes/no).
+A Spearman's Rho correlation was run on the turnover data and the response data from the question pertaining to intention to leave for four separate occasions over a two-year period.
+Spearman's Rho was used due to non-parametric reasons, as the data for the question indicating intention to leave/turnover was dichotomous (yes/no).
 The correlation between nurses' intention to leave and actual separation during the same period was high ($\rho = .81$).
-The positive outcome of this result is that the association was apparent over a two year period on a large representative sample of nurses.
+The positive outcome of this result is that the association is apparent over the two-year period for a large representative sample of nurses.
 The weakness of the statistic is that the intention to leave and separations are only matched at four sequential points in time (April and September 2007, and April and September 2008).
-Nevertheless, this size of association would suggest that even allowing for margin of error, the association is reasonably strong.
-Based on Cohen's (1994) research into statistical power analysis and effect size, the result of this relationship is strong, explaining 66% of the variance ($r^2 = .66$), hence intention to leave does constitute a very good marker of actual turnover for nurses within Queensland Health.
+Nevertheless, this size of the association suggests that, even allowing for margin of error, the association is reasonably strong.
+Based on Cohen's (1994) research into statistical power analysis and effect size, the result of this relationship is strong, explaining 66% of the variance ($r^2 = .66$); hence, intention to leave does constitute a very good marker of actual turnover for nurses within Queensland Health.